danny-avila/LibreChat/docs/install/configuration/custom_config.md

 #### **promptPrefix**

-!!! tip "modelSpecs / list / {list_item} / preset / promptPrefix"
+!!! tip "modelSpecs / list / {spec_item} / preset / promptPrefix"

     > A static text prepended to every prompt sent to the model, setting a consistent context for responses.